inclusive-design/wecount.inclusivedesign.ca/src/collections/resources/a-math-idea-that-may-dramatically-reduce-the-dataset-size-needed-to-train-ai-systems-website-article.md

 link: "https://techxplore.com/news/2020-10-math-idea-dataset-size-ai.html"
 keywords: []
 learnTags: ["framework","dataset","smallData","dataTools","machineLearning","methods"]
-summary: |-
-  An article that describes how a pair of statisticians at the University of Waterloo have proposed a math process idea that may allow AI systems to be taught without the use of a large dataset.
+summary: "An article that describes how a pair of statisticians at the University of Waterloo have proposed a math process idea that may allow AI systems to be taught without the use of a large dataset. "
 ---